What are medical services in Panajachel like?

 - What should I pack when moving to Panajachel?

-- What are healthcare services like in Panajachel?
+- What is life like in Panajachel?

 - What are medical services in Panajachel like?